ITSAGOAL.org - More than just a game

 Demons

 Demons are the evil team boss and the lynchpin of the whole game.
-If the Demon dies then the Good team wins, if the Demon doesn?t die soon enough then the Evil team wins.
+If the Demon dies then the Good team wins, if the Demon doesn't die soon enough then the Evil team wins.
 The Demon chooses the kills (usually) and sometimes has other special abilities as well as killing.
 There is always 1 starting Demon, unless some other character ability changes that (very rare).
-With 7 or more players in the game, the Demon is told who their minions are (but not which characters) and are also give 3 character roles that are NOT in play (these are known as ?the bluffs?).
+With 7 or more players in the game, the Demon is told who their minions are (but not which characters) and are also give 3 character roles that are NOT in play (these are known as 'the bluffs').
 The Demon can safely bluff as these roles knowing nobody else is actually those characters.
 They can share these bluffs with their minion(s) as well if they choose.

 Minions

-Minions are the Demon?s henchmen, they?re job is to protect the Demon, sacrifice themselves if necessary, and to generally sow chaos and misinformation throughout the game.
+Minions are the Demon's henchmen, they're job is to protect the Demon, sacrifice themselves if necessary, and to generally sow chaos and misinformation throughout the game.
 Minion abilities will allow them to cause misinformation, protect the Demon or weaken the setup of the Good team.
 They will be told at the start who their Demon is, and who the other Minions are but not which specific characters they are.

 For 5-9 players there is 1 minion, 10-12 players is 2 minions, 13-15 players is 3 minions.